Next Level Learning Tour

 The College of Engineering’s Innovation Studio at Drexel brings students from all disciplines together in a shared flow through space to collaborate on projects and transition their ideas into reality.
 In addition to the machine shop, which contains heavy machinery for advanced manufacturing of metal parts, there are woodworking equipment and 3D printers for students to work together and transform an idea into a fabricated, finished, and marketable product.
 This studio offers our faculty a different way to teach and our students a unique way of learning — by doing and creating.

 Since Drexel’s founding in 1891, we’ve had a library; in our first year, the library had nearly 8,000 volumes.
 Over the decades, a lot has changed.
 In addition to a different location, our collection of resources has grown immensely.
-Today Drexel has multiple libraries — four physical locations and a dynamic online presence.
-Students have access to over two million items and the assistance of 42 full-time employees.
+Today Drexel has multiple libraries — four physical locations and a dynamic online presence — where students have access to over two million items.